ionDynamics/templice/README.md

 A wrapper for Go's html/template and GeertJohan's go.rice

+If you have used template.ParseGlob and switched from direct filesystem access to go.rice, you've might run into the problems this library tries to circumvent.

 ### Examples
 Import the package: `import "go.iondynamics.net/templice"`
 most of the time you'll also need at least `import "github.com/GeertJohan/go.rice"`